Nandite/R2000-Visualizer/Readme.md

 ![Capture example](resources/capture-example.png)

+Note: In some case, once the visualizer has started, you might need to press the touch 'r' to recenter the view on the cloud.

 ## Feedback

 Don't hesitate if you have any suggestions for improving this project, or if you find any error.
 I will be glad to